Table of Contents

-- Recordings.
-Whole class sessions from Tuesday and Thursday evenings are recorded whenever possible and available through Learn under Lecture Recordings.
+• Recordings.
+Whole class sessions from Tuesday and Thursday evenings are recorded whenever possible and available through the university's course site.

 Themes